 - Do not open email from anyone you do not know, or emails that look suspicious – Getting an email is exciting!
 We know.
 But if you don’t know the person, send it to your SPAM box or if you do open it, do NOT click on any links within the email.

 - Do not open email attachments unless you are expecting one – Call and ask the person who sent the email if they sent the email and included an attachment.
 Worms (viruses) can access a person’s email address book and send itself to every one of your contacts.

 - Do not click on links from your credit card or banking institution in emails – Instead, manually type in the web address of your bank.
 Phishing scams are emails sent to people imitating large banks and other secure sites.
 You might unwittingly give a hacker your username and password for your bank account if you click a link in an email.

-Computer Security Tips Concluded
+Computer Security Best Practices

 While these computer security tips can help prevent unintentional infection, the responsibility ultimately falls on the user.
 Be suspicious of everything on the Internet.
 The bad guys are becoming more sophisticated and automated thanks to technology and the proliferation of broadband internet.
 If you need additional computer security tips, read our other computer security articles.